-Nowadays, when coming to Don village, visitors still can be heard the elephant tamping stories and discovered about hunting and tamping elephant work.
+Nowadays, when taking Don village tour, visitors still can be heard the elephant's tamping stories and discovered about hunting and tamping elephant work.
 It is so wonderful when riding on the back of an elephant and wandering around the village, crossing through Serepok river and entering into the old forest to understand the cultural way of local tribes such as E-de, Laos, Giarai, etc.

 Visiting Don village tourist area

 Many tourists said that Daklak tourism will be less interesting unless having Don village tourist area.
 So, it can be said that Don village plays an important role in the general Daklak tourism picture and be the key to attract tourists.

 Coming to the Don village tourist area, tourists will easily see the elephants slowly wandering around the area, but don’t be scary, they are so gentle and well-tamped.
 It is so great to have a riding trip on the back of the large elephants to travel around the village and crossing through the peaceful Serepok river and then entering into the Yok Don national park, there are so many strange and beautiful things waiting for you in the forest.

 Besides riding the elephants, Don village tourist area also supply a unique boat ride to admire the poetic view of the Serepok river - a rare river in Vietnam that flows back to the west.
 One experience that you should not ignore is walking on the suspension bridge, the feeling of swinging when traveling on the Don village suspension bridge surely make you scared but no less exciting.
 The bridge is made of bamboo and reinforced with iron.
 The bridge crossing through the river in the middle of the old forest with a charming scene around definitely makes you feel great.